 I’ve come to realize that design is only part of what I love; computer science has become a major source of happiness and intrigue for me over the years.
 I’m now able to prototype many design concepts at my job, turning a screenshot of a concept into live code to demonstrate certain interactions.
 Merging the two disciplines has made me both a stronger designer and developer.
 Over the last few years, I’ve taught myself other programming languages, specifically Objective-C and Swift.
 I’ve written a couple of iPhone apps since then, and I also started taking classes at Stanford a few years ago in pursuit of a Foundations in Computer Science graduate certificate, which I completed in May 2017.
-I loved the classes so much that I applied to Stanford’s Masters of Science in Computer Science program, which I got accepted into and started in autumn 2017.
-I plan to specialize in Human-Computer Interaction and possibly Mobile & Internet Computing.
-I am so excited to be part of the Stanford community!
+I loved the classes so much that I applied to Stanford’s Masters of Science in Computer Science program, which I started in autumn 2017.
+I graduated in June 2019 and specialized in Human-Computer Interaction.
+I absolutely loved my Stanford experience!

 I currently live in San Jose and am a mommy to a beautiful Yorkie-poo named Willow.
 When I’m not on the job or working on my next creative project, I like to play video games, listen to music, read, and cook.
 My two favorite things to do in the world: learn and travel.
 Right now, other than learning more about computer science, I am studying Spanish.
 I also try to visit at least three new countries a year.

-Creating beautiful things, raspberries, red, purple, brown skin, algorithms, words, reggae, recipes, animals, mac and cheese, carrot juice, moonlight, warmth, silver and copper (or the upgraded versions: white and rose gold :)
+Creating beautiful things, raspberries, red, purple, brown skin, algorithms, words, reggae, recipes, animals, mac and cheese, carrot juice, moonlight, warmth, silver, and copper